-Extended scientific proposal - part 1

-Summary 400 words max

-Extended scientific proposal - part 2

-Background 1000 words max

-Objectives 300 words max

-Materials & methods 1500 words max

-Potential risks & limitations 400 words max

-Potential impact, exploitation and dissemination of results 800 words max

-Added value of the proposed collaboration and available resources 600 words max - only in case of a multicentre study

-Ethical, legal and security issues 300 words max.
+Extended scientific proposal - p Extended scientific proposal - part 1 Summary 400 words max Extended scientific proposal - I oart 2 Background 1000 words max Objectives 300 words max Materials & methods 1500 words max Potential risks & limitations 400 words max Potential impact, exploitation and dissemination of results 800 words max Added value of the proposed collaboration and available resources 600 words max - only in case of a multicentre study Ethical, legal and security issues 300 words max.
 Please confirm whether ethical, legal or security issues exist, or confirm that none of these issues apply to the proposal.
 If any of the issues exist, you must provide a brief explanation of the issue involved and how it will be dealt with appropriately.
 If available, the approval from the ethics committee from the host institution and collaborating institutions must be attached.
 Otherwise, it has to be presented to the ESHRE ExCo upon completion of the Grant Project Agreement.
 Budget and duration in months 600 words max.
 The budget should explicitly state the overall budget and the specific contributions of ESHRE and other funding bodies, if applicable.

-Work plan and Gantt chart 1 400 words max.
+Other Grants on the topic 200 words max Please declare the existence of other grants awarded on the same or similar topic (if applicable) Work plan and Gantt chart 1 400 words max.
 The Gantt chart should be added to the proposal as an annex.
 Bibliography 600 words max